 Whatever skill or hobby you’ve taken up, you can create a custom tracker, planner, and practice calendar.
 It’s a great way to stay on top of learning that new skill and to document your growing abilities.

 Finding Your Perfect Planner

 Books are more than memoirs, textbooks, and novels.
-Journal and planners are popular and unique ways to take advantage of print-on-demand.
-Along with the relative ease in creating a custom planner, printable planners offer a terrific opportunity to establish additional revenue streams for your publishing (or other) business.
+Journals and planners are popular and unique ways to take advantage of print-on-demand.
+Along with the relative ease of creating a custom planner, printable planners offer a terrific opportunity to establish additional revenue streams for your publishing (or other) business.

 Paul is the Content Marketing Manager at Lulu.
 When he's not entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
 Paul is a dog person but considers himself cat tolerant.